realityexpander/How_to_program_from_ground_up/05-Software.md

     LDA 0x0000 A90000 // Load the value in memory location 0x0000 into the "A" register, opcode: 0xA9 operands: 0x00 0x00
     ADC 0x0001 6D0001 // Add the value in memory location 0x0001 to the value in the "A" register, opcode: 0x6D operands: 0x00 0x01
     STA 0x0002 8D0002 // Store the result of the addition into memory location 0x0002, opcode: 0x8D operands: 0x00 0x02
+    BRK        00     // Stops the CPU executing any more instructions, opcode: 0x00
+    ```

     // Memory state after the program has executed:
     0x0000: 0x05